Certified Pilot Cars, LLC

 the drivers

-inherently dangerous & you need to be in communication with your escort in
+inherently dangerous and you need to be in constant communication with your

-order to be aware of all potential hazards ensuring the safe movement of your
+escort in order to be aware of all potential hazards ensuring the safe movement of

-drivers move off the roadway only far enough for the law enforcement vehicle
+vehicle, most drivers move off the roadway only far enough for the law

-oversize load into the on-coming traffic lane in order to pass the stopped vehicle
+often places the oversize load into the on-coming traffic lane in order to pass the

-sticking out into the roadway.
-With a civilian escort, there is plenty of warning
+stopped vehicle sticking out into the roadway.
+With a civilian escort, there is

-of the approaching oversize load – with a law enforcement escort, most drivers
+plenty of warning of the approaching oversize load – with a law enforcement

-assume it’s just on the way to a call; not escorting an oversize load.
+escort, most drivers assume it’s just on the way to an emergency call;

 Q: